k2view-academy/K2View-Academy/articles/99_Broadway/02_broadway_high_level_components.md

 The **Actor** represents an activity (action) like reading a file, creating a table, parsing and object, load a table.
 An Actor can send parameters to other Actors in the next Stages.

-Broadway has a vast list of [built in Actors](/articles/99_Broadway/04_built_in_actor_types.md) that can create various types of activities and can be added to each Flow.
+Broadway has a vast list of [built in Actors](/articles/99_Broadway/04_built_in_actor_types.md) that can create various types of activities and can be added to each flow.

-The Flow execution starts with the execution of the first Stage (on the left side) and then executes the Stages by their order- from left to right.
+The flow execution starts with the execution of the first Stage (on the left side) and then executes the Stages by their order- from left to right.

 **For example:**